 "I was extremely happy because this is something that's been very dear to me right from the word 'go.'
-I did whatever I could to ensure this was put in place, and now this cenotaph is here for our community and those who follow."
+I did whatever I could to

 A COMMUNITY-CENTRED FUTURE

 Eight years in the making, the community's new memorial site has had an overwhelmingly positive response, with its first major event coming up in just a few days.